 The Evolving Role of Nursing

-Combating the opioid epidemic presents a complex set of challenges, from pain management to Substance Use Disorder (SUD) and Medication Assisted Treatment (MAT), that within the walls of Congress there are currently dozens of bills aimed at addressing this issue.
+Combating the opioid epidemic presents a complex set of challenges, from pain management to Substance Use Disorder (SUD) treatment and recovery and access to Medication Assisted Treatment (MAT), that within the walls of Congress there are currently dozens of bills aimed at addressing this issue.
 ANA scored a major victory when the SUPPORT for Patients and Communities Act (H.R.
-6) became law during the last session of Congress which gives nurse practitioners permanent authorization to prescribe MAT.
+6) became law in 2018 which gives nurse practitioners permanent authorization to prescribe MAT.

-ANA supports nurses who are facing this crisis head on through targeted continuing education, backing federal legislation that allows nurses to practice to the full extent of their training and education and advocating for policies that allow APRNs to prescribe MAT, which has proven effective in stemming SUDs.
-For further information and resources, please
+ANA supports nurses who are facing this crisis head on through targeted continuing education, backing federal legislation that allows nurses to practice to the full extent of their training and education, providing recommendations to federal agencies on solutions to address access, scope of practices, and education barriers, and advocating for policies that allow APRNs to prescribe MAT, which has proven effective in stemming SUDs.
+For further information and resources, please click here.